FLOWR: Flow Matching for Structure-Aware De Novo, Interaction- and Fragment-Based Ligand Generation

 Recently, generative flow matching models have emerged as an alternative paradigm, offering substantial improvements in generation efficiency~\cite{cfm:gaussian-fm}.
 Notably, flow matching approaches employing mini-batch~\cite{cfm:minibatch-ot} and equivariant optimal transport~\cite{cfm:equi-ot} have been proposed, with the latter demonstrating particular efficacy in molecular generation tasks~\cite{model:semlaflow}.

-Building upon these insights, we introduce~\textsc{Flowr}, a novel flow matching model specifically designed for the \textit{de novo} generation of three-dimensional ligands explicitly conditioned on structural constraints.
+Building upon these insights, we introduce~\textsc{Flowr}, a flow matching model specifically designed for the \textit{de novo} generation of three-dimensional ligands explicitly conditioned on structural constraints.
 Our framework enables the efficient generation of ligands informed by the geometry of a protein pocket by using a dedicated pocket encoding scheme in contrast to prior works.
 In addition, we propose~\textsc{Flowr.multi}, a versatile extension capable of multi-purpose conditional generation.
 This model can efficiently and accurately generate ligands adhering to predefined interaction profiles between ligand atoms and pocket residues, and can design ligands around specific chemical substructures such as scaffolds and functional groups, facilitating scaffold elaboration, scaffold hopping, and fragment-based ligand design - all without requiring model retraining or computationally expensive stabilization techniques during inference as in prior work~\cite{model:diffsbdd}.

-However, the evaluation of novel SBDD methodologies remains challenging, primarily due to inherent data quality concerns and prevalent data leakage issues in widely utilized benchmark datasets~\cite{benchmarking:runs-n-poses,dataset:plinder}.
-In particular, the commonly employed~\textsc{CrossDocked2020} dataset~\cite{dataset:crossdocked} exhibits significant limitations for practical drug discovery applications, stemming from its reliance on rigid-pocket cross-docking protocols.
-Consequently, ligands are artificially constrained into co-crystallized binding pockets, causing models trained on such data to internalize biased, flawed, and unrealistic distributions of ligand-pocket interactions.
+However, the evaluation of SBDD methodologies remains challenging, primarily due to inherent data quality concerns and prevalent data leakage issues in widely utilized benchmark datasets~\cite{benchmarking:runs-n-poses,dataset:plinder}.
+In particular, the commonly employed~\textsc{CrossDocked2020} dataset~\cite{dataset:crossdocked} exhibits substantial limitations for practical drug discovery applications, stemming from its reliance on rigid-pocket cross-docking protocols.
+Consequently, ligands are artificially constrained into non-cognate binding pockets, causing models trained on such data to internalize biased, flawed, and unrealistic distributions of ligand-pocket interactions.

 To address these critical issues, we introduce~\textsc{Spindr}, a high-quality benchmark dataset specifically developed for SBDD, derived from the recently presented~\textsc{Plinder} dataset~\cite{dataset:plinder}.
 In constructing~\textsc{Spindr}, we implemented an extensive filtering and structural refinement pipeline designed to correct structural defects prevalent in existing datasets~\cite{dataset:pdbbind-opt}, accurately infer protonation states, atomic-resolution protein-ligand interaction profiles, and minimize potential data leakage between training and test sets by maintaining the~\textsc{Plinder} dataset split.